Emilia-Anette-Swedlund/Sproc-lang/README.md

-# ModularElegantCode-MEC-
+# Sproc-language
-MEC is a programming language with a focus on modularity and elegance in its form.
+Sproc is a programming language with a focus on modularity and elegance in its form, memory safty and speed.

-inital push
+it treats all data as set, treats functions as first class citizens, and uses namespaces regularly or cleaner more modular code